THE BEST LAS VEGAS PROPERTIES

 securities in the over-the-counter market.
 See adjustable-rate mortgage (ARM).

-Truth-in-Lending - A federal law that requires lenders
+Truth-in-Lending - A federal law that requires

-mortgage, including the annual percentage rate (APR) and other charges.
+as a mortgage, including the annual percentage rate (APR) and other charges.

-Two To Four-Family
+Two To Four-Family Property - A property

-evidenced by a single deed.
+single deed.
 See multi-unit housing.

 Trustee - A fiduciary who holds or controls